 - Seven Dwarfs Mine Train is a great little roller coaster with realistic audio-animatronics.
 Get a Fastpass or be ready for a very long wait.

 - Mad Hatters Tea Party classical waltzer type ride.
+You will find the Alice and Mad hatter often ride the last ride of the day!

-- Casey Jr, Splash ‘N’ Soak Station
+- Casey Jr, Splash ‘N’ Soak Station a fun wet zone for younger children.

 - Dumbo the Flying Elephant now with 2 carousels.
 Waits are much less than in the past.
+Is this ride the ultimate Walt Disney World Classic?

 - Walt Disney World Railroad join the fantastic railroad in Fantasyland.